lambdaclass/concrete/docs/PROOF_AUDIT_PIPELINE.md

 facts, contradictions become test failures instead of documentation rot.

+> **This shared fact layer is generalized by the typed `ObligationCore`
+> ledger** — the single source of truth for proof, contract, runtime-safety,
+> SMT, policy, audit, and proof-authoring surfaces.
+The report-fact unification
+> described here is the report-layer view of that one ledger; the full model and
+> its migration are in [OBLIGATION_CORE.md](OBLIGATION_CORE.md) (ROADMAP Phase 3,
+> ObligationCore Pipeline Consolidation).
+Treat `OBLIGATION_CORE.md` as canonical
+> for the fact/evidence model; this document covers the proof/audit *pass* shape
+> that feeds it.

 ## Pass Contracts

 Every named compiler boundary should eventually have a contract: